mazenaboelanin/ngx-arkami-arabic-converter/README.md

       private ngxArkamiService: NgxArkamiArabicConverterService
     ) {}

-  // use `convertToArabicWords` method and pass the string number to it and it will return the text representation this.formattedNumber = this.ngxArkamiService.convertToArabicWords(this.form.value.number);
+  // Use `convertToArabicWords` method and pass the string number to it
+  // It will return the text representation this.formattedNumber = this.ngxArkamiService.convertToArabicWords(stringNumber);
 ```

 ## Build